svivoli/Note-Taker/README.md

 ```
 - Terminal should return the message, "App listening on PORT ----"
 2. Open up your browser and navigate to "localhost:" followed by the port number that was returned in Terminal
 3. Click the "Get Started" button to open up the notes page
-- To add a note:
+To add a note:
 1. Enter in a note title and note text
 2. Click the save icon in the upper right corner of the page.
 Your note will be saved to the list on the left side of the page.
-* If you are viewing another note and wish to add a note, click the pencil icon in the upper right corner of the page and follow the above steps.
+* If you are viewing another note and wish to add a note, click the pencil icon in the upper right corner of the page and follow the above steps
-- To delete a note:
+To delete a note:
 1. Click the red trash can icon next to the note you wish to delete.
-* To exit the application, press Control C in Terminal.
+* To exit the application, press Control C in Terminal

 ## Description